In this post, we’re going to go over a list of baby items you probably don’t need to buy now or ever.

-1. A WIPE WARMER
+1. WIPE WARMER

 Wipe warmers are great in theory but few work great, some are fire hazards, and we didn’t want to get our baby used to a luxury that wasn’t possible for us to keep up with when we were out of the house or traveling (which we do frequently).
 Instead, we use baby wipes at room temperature.

-2. FANCY EXPENSIVE BEDDING
+2. BABY BEDDING SETS

-3. TONS OF NEWBORN DIAPERS
+4. TONS OF NEWBORN DIAPERS

 I had a healthy eight-pound baby and I am so glad I listened to my mom and all the experienced moms who told me not to buy tons of newborn diapers.
 Babies grow fast and we were finished with newborn diapers in less than a month.
 Having tons of diapers on hand is a great idea but it’s hard to know what size you will need.

-4. NEWBORN SHOES
+5. NEWBORN SHOES

 OK.
 I understand the desire to purchase newborn shoes for a keepsake but honestly buying lots of shoes for a newborn is a waste.
 The baby will only be able to wear them for a week and even then, they are just for show because he/she will not be walking.